mgsloan/hask-monkey/README.markdown

 This is an early version of hask-monkey.
 Hask-monkey is a tool for exploring which types are reachable from just using function application with a user- provided set of functions.
 As the name "*-monkey" suggests, this is done quite stupidly by just repeatedly asking GHC for types.
-Currently, thissearch only consists of one iteration.
+Currently, this search only consists of one iteration.

 A practical example of this would be figuring out if you can derive "unsafeCoerce" from a library that implements some of its functions in terms of